iwterry/web_project_4/README.md

 **Description of the project and its functionality**

-This is a project about allowing a user to create a profile name and description and showing different location / places in the U.S.
+This is a project about allowing a user to create a profile name and description and showing different locations / places in the U.S.

 **Description of technologies and techniques used**